Lewis and Clark Reloaded

 KeywordsCaffeine intoxication; ergogenic aid; substance use; performance-enhancing drugs; doping; exercise physiology; physical exertion; endurance sports

 Educational LevelHigh school, Undergraduate lower division

 Subject HeadingsBiology (General) Physiology Sports Science

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.